changzhang777/AFD/README.md

 ## 🔧 Dependencies and Installation

-1. Clone this repo and navigate to DreamClear folder
+1. Clone this repo and navigate to AFD folder

    ```bash
    git clone https://github.com/changzhang777/AFD.git